-During fiscal year 2008, the Company retained the law firm of Baker & Hostetler LLP to perform certain legal services on its behalf.
+During fiscal year 2009, the Company retained the law firm of Baker & Hostetler LLP to perform certain legal services on its behalf.
 Daniel J. Gunsett, a partner in that firm, is a director of the Company and a member of the Compensation, Executive, Nominating and Corporate Governance and Stock Repurchase Committees.
-The Company anticipates retaining Baker & Hostetler LLP in 2009.
+The Company anticipates retaining Baker & Hostetler LLP in the 2010 fiscal year.
 The Board has affirmatively determined that Mr. Gunsett meets the categorical standards of independence adopted by the Board and is an independent director as defined in the NYSE listing standards.
 See "Corporate Governance-Director Independence."

 The Audit Committee reviews and discusses all material related party transactions in advance of the Company entering into any such transactions.
-The Nominating and Corporate Governance Committee advises the Board of Directors on corporate governance matters.
+The Nominating Committee advises the Board of Directors on corporate governance matters.
 In that capacity, the Nominating and Corporate Governance Committee independently reviews and assesses corporate governance issues related to contemplated related party transactions.
+The Company does not have a written policy for approval of related party transactions.